muratkeremozcan/pact-js-example-provider/README.md

 ## Consumer Tests

-The consumer can be any client that makes API calls.
-Can be an API service, can be a web app (using Axios for example); it does not make a difference.

-The purpose of consumer tests is to define and validate the interactions that the consumer expects from the provider.

 Here is how it works:

 1. Write the consumer test.

 2. Execute the and generate a contract / pact / json file.

-   The contract specifies how to provider should respond upon receiving requests from the consumer.
+   The contract specifies how the provider should respond upon receiving requests from the consumer.

 3. Once the contract is created, from then on the Pact `mockProvider` takes over as if we are locally serving the provider API and executing the tests against that.
    That means, there is no need to serve the client api or the provider api at the moment, the consumer tests and `mockProvider` cover that interaction.